johnpham0527/my-react-app/README.md

 # my-react-app
-A Playground for Testing and Learning React
+This is a playground for me to test and learn React.